 How could my son have a disability?
 Vargas did an amazing job of explaining how there is a real resistance among parents of kids with Celiac Disease and food allergies to acknowledging that their child has a disability and disarming some preconceived ideas on a person’s limitations.
 Vargas explained the legal definition of disability:

 Physical or mental impairment that substantially impairs one or more major life activities

 Substantial impact to major bodily functions

-For someone with Celiac Disease, eating, sleeping, thinking and learning are major life activities that can be impacted, and there are various bodily systems that can be impacted including the digestive system, nervous system and integumentary system.
+For someone with Celiac Disease, eating, sleeping, thinking, learning and working are major life activities that can be impacted, and there are various bodily systems that can be impacted including the digestive system, nervous system and integumentary system.